MicrosoftDocs/learn/learn-pr/azure/deploy-microsoft-purview-scan-data-resources/includes/6-access-control.md

    "The Data Map is at the top of the diagram, with on-premises, cloud, S A A S applications, and Power BI data flowing into the map.
 The data map information flows into collections.
 Collections are split into two parts: registered sources that contain assets (tables, files, etc.), and access control that contains users and groups assigned to roles."
 :::image-end:::

 To build this data map, you'll register and scan your data sources into Microsoft Purview.
-The data map will store the metadata for these sources and create a navigable table that you can browser through.
+The data map will store the metadata for these sources and create a navigable table that you can browse through.

-In a single corporation, there might be thousands of sources of data!
-To organize all this information, and build security boundaries for access and data discovery, Microsoft Purview uses collections.
+In a single corporation there might be thousands of sources of data!
+To organize all this information and build security boundaries for access and data discovery, Microsoft Purview uses collections.

 ## Collections